LoStisWorld/scss-mixins/README.md

 - false
 ```

-> Choose your $margin wisely beauce your container will make negative margin
+> Choose your $margin wisely because your container will make negative margin.

 > Solution can be another container around your mixin with overflow hidden, body overflow-x hidden or do not use more margin than the possible spacing to other elements/body

 ```scss